Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 >
 > Answer:

 We used DVC throughout the project.
 In the beginning, we pushed the entire dataset to Google Drive, and then each team member pulled it using 'dvc pull'.
 We set it up using a service account for authentication and the config parameter 'gdrive_service_account_json_file_path,' and shared the JSON file over WhatsApp.
 We later pushed the dataset to a bucket on Google Cloud, where we again used a service account for authentication, so no real difference on the development side.
 For simplicity, we kept the subset of the data on Git.
 Alternatively, we could have pushed that to a subset as well and given GitHub Actions rights to download it for testing, but we kept it simple.
-As our dataset was fixed and no changes were made to the data, DVC did not provide us real benefits other than easy setup for team members.
+As our dataset was fixed and no changes were made to it, DVC did not provide us real benefits other than easy setup for team members.

 ### Question 11